A compact LIL for martingales in $2$-smooth Banach spaces with applications: Introduction

-To prove those results we first obtain integrability properties of the "natural" maximal function arising in that context.
-This step is crucial not only to prove the results for martingales (and reverse martingales), but also in order to extend the results to general stationary processes under projective conditions.
-We note that the almost sure invariance principle for Hilbert-valued stationary processes under mixing conditions have been obtained by Merlev\`ede \cite{Merlevede} and Dedecker-Merlev\`ede \cite{DMASIP}.
-Their results have different range of application.
+To prove those results, we first obtain integrability properties of the ``natural" maximal function arising in that context, hence generalizing a result of Pisier \cite{Pisier1} for i.i.d. variables.
+This step is crucial not only to prove the results for martingales (and reverse martingales), but also in order to extend the results to general stationary processes under projective conditions, such as the Hannan condition, see Theorem~\ref{theoHannan} or the Maxwell--Woodroofe condition, see Cuny \cite{CunyMW}.
+We note that the almost sure invariance principle for Hilbert-valued stationary processes under mixing conditions have been obtained by Merlev\`ede \cite{Merlevede} and Dedecker and Merlev\`ede \cite{DMASIP}.
+Their results have different range of applications.

-We also investigate the Marcinkiewicz-Zygmund strong law of large numbers for stationary processes taking values in a smooth Banach space.
+We also investigate the Marcinkiewicz--Zygmund strong law of large numbers for stationary processes taking values in a smooth Banach space.
 The maximal function arising in that other context has been studied by Woyczy\'nski \cite{Woyczinski}, for stationary martingale differences.
 We investigate the case of stationary processes under projective conditions.
 The main argument used is the same as the one for the law of the iterated logarithm.
-The Marcinkiewicz-Zygmund strong laws in smooth Banach spaces have been also investigated by Dedecker-Merlev\`ede \cite{DM} for stationary processes satisfying mixing conditions.
+The Marcinkiewicz--Zygmund strong laws in smooth Banach spaces have been also studied by Dedecker and Merlev\`ede \cite{DM} for stationary processes satisfying mixing conditions.

-In the next section we set our notations and state our results for martingales and then, for stationary processes, including non-adapted processes, functionals of markov chains or iterates of non-invertible dynamical systems.
-In section \ref{examples} we give several examples to which our conditions apply.
-In section \ref{proofs1} we prove our martingale results and in section \ref{proofs2} we prove our results for stationary processes.
-When needed, the remarks are proven there as well.
-Finally we postpone some technical proofs or results to the appendix.
+In the next section, we set our notations and state our results for martingales and then, for stationary processes, including non-adapted processes, functionals of Markov chains or iterates of non-invertible dynamical systems.
+In Section~\ref{examples}, we give several examples to which our conditions apply.
+In Section~\ref{proofs1}, we prove our martingale results and in Section~\ref{proofs2} we prove our results for stationary processes.
+Finally, we postpone some technical proofs or results to the \hyperref[appA]{Appendix}.